 Health care is one of the most common major expenses many Americans face.
 Health care can have a far-reaching physical and emotional impact, which could be magnified by financial concerns, especially if costs come up unexpectedly.
 And surprise medical expenses are more common than you might think.
-According to a survey from the Bureau of Labor Statistics, 20% of American adults faced an unplanned major medical expense during 2018.
+According to a survey from the Bureau of Labor Statistics, 22 percent of American adults faced an unplanned major medical expense during 2019.

 Coverage plans from employers or private insurance can vary, but we can look to the Health Insurance Marketplace as an example of what can be covered by health insurance.
 Preventative services such as screenings and physicals usually have some form of coverage, as do emergency services.

-It is possible that your doctor may suggest or you may want a procedure or treatment that you deem necessary but health insurance may declare nonessential.
+Your doctor can suggest or you may want a procedure or treatment that you deem necessary but health insurance may declare nonessential.
 Depending on your insurance, some of these could include Lasik or plastic surgery, hearing aids, liposuction, acupuncture and hair transplants.